softwaresaved/common-form-questions/core-questions.md

 ### Question:
 What is the closest JACS 3.0 Principal subject code that classifies your research area

+#### Reason:
+To under the area of research of those applying/attending - if they don't do research could also use their job title and other data to see if they are an RSE (www.rse.ac.uk) and useful for representation during e.g. Fellowship and for forming groups with mixed RSE/Researcher participants.

 #### Hint:
 Please see https://www.hesa.ac.uk/support/documentation/jacs/jacs3-principal for more details.